 Uses the color saturation of the blend color.
 The hue and the luminosity of the base pixels are used.

 All the image detail from the blend pixels is shown with the color from the base color.
-Opposite of Color
+Opposite of Color.
+This makes the details show, but retains the color of the top layer.

 There are two more blend modes that only appear on brushes and shape tools.
 These are not available for layers.
-You will choose these other blend modes from the Control Bar with either the paint tools or the shape tool selected.
+Choose these other blend modes from the Control Bar with either the paint tools or the shape tool selected.
 They are: Behind and Clear.

 Edits or paints only on the transparent part of a layer.
 If you have pixels on the layer, they will not be affected.